csc-training/summerschool/mpi/docs/06-custom-communicators-split.md

 # Communicators

 - The communicator determines the "communication universe"
-    - The source and destination of a message is identified by process rank *within* the communicator
+    - The source and destination of a message are identified by the process ranks *within* the communicator
-- So far: `MPI_COMM_WORLD`
+- So far: `MPI_COMM_WORLD` (all processes)
 - Processes can be divided into subcommunicators
     - Task level parallelism with process groups performing separate tasks
     - Collective communication within a group of processes